 If you’re a new practice or actively looking for new clients, consider creating and optimizing your Facebook page, adding some relevant content, and then running some ads to let your local community know you are open for business.
 One thing Facebook truly knows how to do is ad targeting.
 It can be a little intimidating at first, but with some time and energy, you can master Facebook Ads and increase awareness very quickly.

-Facebook is not the be-all, end-all when it comes to customer service and client engagement but it is one important tool in your customer service toolbox.
+Facebook is not the end-all, be-all when it comes to customer service and client engagement but it is one important tool in your customer service toolbox.
 You can even use Facebook to recruit staff members and foster an online community.

 So, what additional questions do you have about Facebook and other social media platforms?
-Reach out to VetSuccess and let us know.
+Reach out to Vetsource and let us know.